madhurimarawat/Semester-Notes/README.md

 ├── 7 SEMESTER/               # 📁 Folder for the seventh semester
 │   ├── AI Subjects/          # 📁 AI Subjects folder inside 7th semester
 │
-├── SYLLABUS/                 # 📚 Folder containing the syllabus for all semesters │
+├── Syllabus/                 # 📚 Folder containing the syllabus for all semesters │
+├── Front Page & Index        # 📖 Contains the standardized front page format
+|
-└── QUESTION PAPERS/          # 📝 Folder containing the question papers for all semesters │
+└── Question Paper/           # 📝 Folder containing the question papers for all semesters │
 ├── docs/                     # 🗂️ Folder containing website code
 │   ├── index.html            # 🏠 Main landing page of the website